informalsystems/hermes/guide/src/tutorials/local-chains/identifiers.md

 A chain allocates identifiers when it creates clients, connections and channels.
 These identifiers can subsequently be used to refer to existing clients, connections and channels.

-> NOTE: If you want to ensure you get the same identifiers while following the tutorials, run the each of the three commands below __once__ on `ibc-1`.
+> NOTE: If you want to ensure you get the same identifiers while following the tutorials, run each of the three commands below __once__ on `ibc-1`.
 This will ensure that when going through the tutorial, a second channel on `ibc-1` with identifier `channel-1` will be created.

 Chains allocate identifiers using a chain specific allocation scheme.
 Currently, *cosmos-sdk* implementation uses the follow identifiers: